 Offers You Same Assistance with Application for Eligible Advanced Premium Tax Credit On the Marketplace

 Catherine can offer you the same Health and Dental insurance policies and the same prices as those sold directly by insurance companies off the Marketplace or sold directly on the Marketplace site.
 She also can offer you the same application assistance for any eligible Advanced Premium Tax Credit on the Marketplace as those provided directly on the Marketplace site.
-In addition, Catherine can off you information on enrollment for Medicaid and Children's Health Insurance Program, or CHIP.
+In addition, Catherine can offer you information on the location of links to apply for Medicaid or Children's Health Insurance Program, or CHIP.

 Why leave your question, concerns, and servicing of your Health and Dental insurance needs to Direct-Sell insurance companies or directly on the Health Insurance Marketplace, who both utilize randomly-assigned calls to licensed customer service representatives assigned to your state and on duty at the time of each call?
 Also, why leave your website or emailed questions, concerns, and servicing for your Health and Dental insurance needs to Direct-Sell insurance companies or directly on the Marketplace, who both utilize randomly-assigned website and email customer service assistance to representatives assigned to your state and on duty at the time?